mcaliandro/fogcloud-project/README.md

 **Core** ([source](https://github.com/mcaliandro/fogcloud-project/tree/master/application/core-stack/v2))
 In this version, the back-end APIs replace the resource *User* with *Login* that allow Dashboard to perform the login of the user by using GET */login*.
 Instead, GET */shs/id* and PUT */shs/id* operations on the resource *SHS* are still accepted.

+**Dashboard**
+The front-end keeps the vesion 1 which doesn't work with the new version of Core because it doesn't implement the new changes required by the back-end, like the user authentication to the platform.

 ## 3. Why PaaS

 ### 3.1.
 Application Requirements